rulewis/journey-optimizer.en/help/using/quick-start.md

 ## Create messages, offers and journeys

-As a Journey Practicioner, refer to the following sections to set up your first journey, add offers, assets and send messages:
+As a Journey Practicioner, refer to the following sections to set up your first journey, add offers and assets, and send messages:

 * **Create messages**: access messages, design or load email and push content, add personalization and preview messages.
 [Read more](create-message.md)